 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five is a list of ways that basketball video games are less fun these days.
+This week’s Five lists five times that NBL players appeared in classic NBA video games.

 After the COVID-19 pandemic delayed the original start of the season, the Australian NBL is tipping off its 2021 campaign today.
 I’ve always been more of an NBA fan, but I do have an affinity for my country’s league; even if my hometown has lost two teams since the league was founded here in 1979.
 In any event, it’s been great to see the NBL grow, and become a viable path to the NBA.
 Not only have more and more home-grown talents made it to the NBA, but American players are opting for the NBL over college.
 Examples include Terrance Ferguson, and more recently, LaMelo Ball.

 The number of players who spent time in both leagues has resulted in several NBL alumni appearing in NBA video games.
 Luc Longley played two games for the Perth Wildcats in 1986 before he was drafted in 1991, and became the first Australian to play in the NBA.
 Journeyman point guard Doug Overton played a season for the Illawarra Hawks before beginning his NBA career with the Washington Bullets.
 You may be familiar with them thanks to their NBA careers and video game appearances, as well as more recent NBL alumni such as Joe Ingles and Torrey Craig.
 There are some older appearances you may not recall however, such as these five examples.